as identity / narrative /

 left behind economically by globalization and de-industrialization

-disdain for outsiders or other cultures leading to social isolation (including lack of continuing migration)
+disdain for outsiders or other cultures leading to social isolation (including lack of continuing migration or "rootedness" in contrast to "rootlessness" of trans-national immigrants)

-maintenance of traditional gender roles and extended families despite nuclear-family breakdown through divorce, lower marriage rates, early child-bearing.
+maintenance of traditional gender roles and extended families despite nuclear-family breakdown through divorce, lower marriage rates, early child-bearing ("age at first birth").